diffpy/diffpy.labpdfproc/news/utils-updates.rst

 **Changed:**

-* Functions related to diffraction_objects and tools modules in `diffpy.utils` to reflect changes in version 3.6.0.
+* Functions that use DiffractionObject` in `diffpy.utils` to follow the new API.

 **Deprecated:**